taiyuuki/webgl-water-ripple/README.md

 ## webgl-water-ripper

-This is a WebGL implementation of water ripples.
+This is a WebGL implementation of applying water ripples effect to an image.

 ## Usage